mostofashakib/Find-Utility-Linux/README.md

 # Find-Utility-Linux
-Implementation of the Unix find-utility function in C programming language for operating systems
+Implementation of the Unix find-utility function in C programming language for CS 4352 Operating Systems